My choice of wealth machine is mainly through individual stock prospecting.

 Luckily, it’s online so you can space them out and focus on them.

 I don’t think it is shallow coming from someone who does stock prospecting myself.
-In the past, I came across companies that I would struggle to make sense of their business model, cash flow model and I realize some little nuances of investment quadrant is something that I can add to my arsenal.
+In the past, I came across companies that I would struggle to make sense of their business model, cash flow model and I realize some little nuances of the investment quadrant is something that I can add to my arsenal.

 These nuances that I talked about, you may or may not be able to pick them up.
 It depends on the depth of experience you have.